dropheaven/bookery/spec.md

 Confirm:
  [x] The application is pretty DRY
- [] Limited logic in controllers
+ [o] Limited logic in controllers
- [] Views use helper methods if appropriate
+ [o] Views use helper methods if appropriate
- [] Views use partials if appropriate
+ [o] Views use partials if appropriate